clairedavid/intro_to_ml/week2/NN2_backprop.md

 :label: costWLdeltaL
 \frac{\partial \text { Cost }}{\partial \; W^{(L)}} = \frac{1}{m} \sum_{i=1}^m \; \boldsymbol{a}^{(i, \: L-1)} \otimes \left[ \: \boldsymbol{\delta}^{(i, \; L)} \: \right]^\top
 ```
-In terms of dimensions, the outer product creates a $n_{L-1} \times n_L$ matrix:
+In terms of dimensions, the outer product creates a $n_{L-1} \times n_L$ matrix; this is what we want to get the correct dimensionality on the left hand side:

 ```{image} ../images/lec07_tetris_dCostdWlastLayer.png
 :alt: tetris_dCostdWlastLayer
 :width: 90%
 :align: center
 ```
-Note that the derivatives of the cost on the left hand side -- shown in green -- are the result of the summation over the $m$ samples so there is not 'depth' anymore.
+Note that the derivatives of the cost on the left hand side -- shown in green -- are the result of the summation over the $m$ samples so there is no 'depth' anymore.

 __Error at the before-last layer__
 From Equation {eq}`dCostbeforelastsimpleeq`, we inject the definition of $\boldsymbol{\delta}^{(i, \; L)}$ and define the error at the before-last layer by adding the terms: